Hiroo Station: Exits

 The station has four exits, numbered 1 to 4.
 Exit 1 is convenient for visitors to the Arisugawa-no-miya Memorial Park, the Tokyo Metropolitan Library, and the Kitazato Research Hospital.
 Exit 2 serves those going to the Hiroo shopping arcade, University of the Sacred Heart or the Tokyo Metropolitan Hiroo Hospital.
 Exit 3 is near the Minato word Kōgai Elementary School.
 Exit 4 newly opened in April 2016.
 It is closest to the International School of the Sacred Heart, Hiroo Gakuen Junior & Senior High School, Japan Red CrossNursing College or Medical Center and the Minato Ward Kōryō Junior High School.
 Both Exit 3 and 4 are closest to the Nishi-Azabu, Minami-Aoyama district.

 History

-The station opened on 25 March 1964.
+The station was opened on 25 March 1964 by the Teito Rapid Transit Authority (TRTA).

-The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.
+The station facilities were inherited by Tokyo Metro after the privatization of the TRTA in 2004.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 62,588 passengers daily.
 The passenger figures for previous years are as shown below.